arplaboratory/PI-TCN/README.md

 python process_data.py
 ```

-Note: the downloaded bag files should be stored in the same folder as the python script.
+Note: the downloaded bag files' folder should be stored in the same folder as the python script.